 1. Restrictive visitation statutes

-These only allow grandparents to have visitation rights if one or both of the parents are deceased or if the parents have divorced.
+These only allow grandparent visitation rights if one or both of the parents are deceased or if the parents have divorced.

-These allow a third party or grandparents to request access to the child even if the parents are still married or alive.
+These allow a third party or grandparent visitation rights to the child even if the parents are still married or alive.
 As in all situations, the court will consider the best interests of the child.
 The courts have ruled that visits are allowed if they believe it’s in the best interests of the child to have contact with their grandparents

 Under the US constitution, parents have a legal right to make decisions as to how their children are brought up.

 This is a case where the grandparent visitation rights were sought after the mother of the children, Tommie Granville, limited their access to the children to one visit per month and some holidays.
 Under Washington state law, the third party could seek to petition state courts so that they can gain child visitation rights in spite of any parental objections.